H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 ## 28.3 LLM Ensemble Heartbeat

-The 20-LLM production service (`ai_server_20llm_PRODUCTION.py`) implements its own internal heartbeat through the consensus query cycle.
+The `llm20production` service (`ai_server_20llm_PRODUCTION.py`) implements its own internal heartbeat through the consensus query cycle.
 When a chat request arrives, the `ProductionBrain.run()` method fires requests to all 22 configured model proxies through an `asyncio.Semaphore(3)` gate, limiting concurrent Ollama requests to three at a time to prevent memory exhaustion.
 Each proxy result is logged with its model name and elapsed time:

 ```
 [Phi3 Mini]      OK in  10.2s